 What sets the Zoom L-12 apart from other digital mixers?

-This not a super high-tech mixer, but it does offer several key features that you won’t find in other digital mixers in the same price range.
+This is not a super high-tech podcast mixer, but it does offer several key features that you won’t find in other digital mixers in the same price range.
 Here are a few of the L-12’s key features:

 - 16 Onboard Effects